-USB applications: When hosting a storage device, the GT-AX11000 can work as a robust NAS server with so many storage-related features.
-But there’s more; you can also use a USB port to host a cellular dongle as a backup Internet connection, or a printer.
+USB applications: The GT-AX11000 can work as a robust NAS server with many storage-related features when hosting a storage device.
+But there’s more; you can also use a USB port to host a cellular dongle as a backup Internet connection or a printer.

 Wi-Fi Radar: A complete set of tools for users to diagnose their Wi-Fi, including site survey, Channel Statistics, and more.

 Other than those, there are even more things you can do with the GT-AX11000.
 For example, you can use it to wake up other network devices via the Wake-on-LAN tool.
-There’s also Alexa and IFTTT integrations for the router to work with other SmartHome devices.
+There are also Alexa and IFTTT integrations for the router to work with other SmartHome devices.

 In short, the GT-AX11000 can do more than I have time or space to list them all here.